Ústí massacre

 The Ústí massacre (Ústecký masakr, German: Massaker von Aussig) was a lynching of ethnic Germans, triggered by the explosion of an ammunition depot, in Ústí nad Labem (Aussig an der Elbe), a largely ethnic German city in northern parts of the Bohemian Sudetenland, that occurred shortly after the end of World War II, on 31 July 1945.

-Neither the reason for the explosion or subsequent pogrom has ever been conclusively identified; the official government investigation following the massacre placed blame on the Werwolf forces (Nazi saboteurs), however the outcome of the investigation has been called into question by contemporary historians, as additional equally reasonable possibilities exist.
+Neither the reason for the explosion nor subsequent pogrom has ever been conclusively identified; the official government investigation following the massacre placed blame on the Werwolf forces (Nazi saboteurs), however the outcome of the investigation has been called into question by contemporary historians, as additional equally reasonable possibilities exist.

 Munitions explosion and subsequent pogrom

 On July 31, at 15:30, an ammunition depot in Ústí nad Labem, Krásné Březno, exploded.
 27 people, 7 of which were Czech, died in the explosion and dozens of others were injured.

 Immediately after the explosion, a massacre of ethnic Germans, who had to wear white armbands after the war and so were easy to identify, began in three places in the city, the local train station, the Dr. Edvard Beneš bridge and a local pond used as a supply of water for fire hydrants.
 They were beaten, bayoneted, shot, or drowned.
 On the Beneš bridge, the German Georg Schörghuber shouted something provocative and was thrown by a present crowd into the Elbe river below, he was then shot at by soldiers when he tried to swim out of the river.
 Soon after other people began joining in the attacking of other Germans in the city.

-Some Czech residents of Ústí tried to help the victims in numerous ways - some by trying to alert unaware ethnic Germans to what was happening, others by physically fighting the attackers or by hiding and sheltering those who were attacked.
+Some Czech residents of Ústí tried to help the victims in numerous ways: some by trying to alert unaware ethnic Germans to what was happening, others by physically fighting the attackers or by hiding and sheltering those who were attacked.
 An examples of this was a Dutch ship anchored below the Beneš bridge who sheltered a woman with a baby and pram, who were thrown into the Elbe river and shot at, another was Josef Vondra, the towns mayor, who tried to prevent the attacks.

 The perpetrators were the Revolutionary Guards (a post-war paramilitary group), Czechoslovak and Soviet soldiers, and a group of Czechs who had arrived on a train the same day as the massacre occurred from Prague.
 Eventually, a state of emergency and a curfew were declared, and by 18:25, the city streets had been cleared by the army.